OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-17.md

 ## 1 Chronicles 17:12

-> He shall build Me a house,
+> He will construct a house for Me,
-> and I will establish his throne forever.
+> and I will secure his throne for all time.

 ---